RunDevelopment/DS3TexUp/Upscaling.md

 Height maps are even blockier than gloss maps and often blurry on top of that. `4x-UltraSharp` does an unbelievable good job given the artifacts it has to deal with.
 However, it does add a noticeable noise.

+### A note on compression artifacts

+Normal textures in DS3 are typically compressed using BC7.
+This is definitely the right compression method to use and most normal textures (95%) use it.
+However, some are compressed using BC1.
+BC1 was designed for diffuse maps and will horribly compress normal maps resulting in heavy compression artifacts all over the normal map and especially in the gloss map.

+I used `1x_BCGone-DetailedV2_40-60_115000_G` on all BC1 compressed normal textures before splitting them into normals and gloss maps.
+This will result in rather smooth normals and gloss maps but it's acceptable.

 ## Reflective (_r)

 - `4x-UltraSharp` 50% + `4x_UniversalUpscalerV2-Neutral_115000_swaG` 50%